microsoft/iot-curriculum/labs/iot/environment_monitor/readme.md

 1. Send mock temperature data from your PC or Mac
 1. Set up a Raspberry Pi to send temperature data
 1. Set up IoT Central and the Raspberry Pi to send humidity and sound data
-1. Perform simple analytics and create alerts on the data using rules
+1. Perform simple analytics and create an alert on the data using rules
 1. Perform more advanced analytics to detect anomalies in the data
 1. Build AI models to make predictions on temperatures